Process viewer, find the CPU-intensive programs currently running. See ps for explanations of the field descriptors.

 Top displays per-process CPU usage (not total server load) it is useful for seeing how much work the machine is doing now compared to some point in the past.

 At the top of the display output there are three numbers representing the number of processes waiting for the CPU now, an average for the past five minutes, and an average for the past fifteen minutes.
 These three numbers are the "load average"

 Top should only be used to compare the load average on two different machines if they have an identical configuration (both hardware and software.)

 To display processes sorted by CPU usage, updating every 5 seconds:

 $ top -Ps5

 "Venice is like eating an entire box of chocolate liqueurs at one go" ~ Truman Capote

-htop - text mode, interactive process viewer (easy alternative to top)
+htop - text mode, interactive process viewer (simple alternative to top).